ghc-proposals/ghc-proposals/proposals/0000-provenance-qualified-imports.rst

 This is a logical extension of existing principles, and will allow different repositories to exist for many purposes without need for any centralized naming authority.

+This proposal incidentally provides a uniform mechanism to specify dependencies on packages that are not hosted in package repositories or overlays but instead, e.g. on github, or elsewhere.

 Proposed Change Specification
 -----------------------------

 A) *Provenance Information*

 A new optional field, `source-origin` is added to the `InstalledPackageInfo <http://downloads.haskell.org/~ghc/latest/docs/html/users_guide/packages.html#installed-pkg-info>`_ file and in turn to ghc package databases.
 Tools which register packages to databases may also specify this field.
-The intended use of this field is to contain a url  that specifies the root of the package repository from which a package was sourced.
+The intended use of this field is to contain a url  that specifies the origin of the package, typically the root of the package repository from which a package was sourced.

 B) *Provenance Aliases*